 The first-ever attack of migraine can look like many other conditions, including meningitis or even a stroke – so great care can be needed in making the initial diagnosis.

-Once several attacks have occurred, however, the pattern becomes recognisable as migraine type headaches do not persist longer than 72 hours – headaches that last for longer without stopping are not migraines.
+Once several attacks have occurred, however, the pattern becomes recognizable as migraine-type headaches do not persist longer than 72 hours – headaches that last for longer without stopping are not migraines.

 Depending on the circumstances, it may be necessary for the person to see a specialist (neurologist) to have investigations such as a brain scan.